Skip to main content

 5. for a contract awarded through an invitation for bids or a request for proposals, the invitation for bids or request for proposals indicates that installment payments are required or permitted.

-A prepaid expenditure shall be supported by documentation indicating:
+Where written documentation is required, prepaid expenditure shall be supported by documentation indicating:

 1. the amount of the prepayment;